starius/ScPrime/doc/api/index.html.md

 Amount and Destination or Outputs are required

 **amount** | hastings
 Number of hastings being sent.
-A hasting is the smallest unit in Sia.
+A hasting is the smallest unit in ScPrime.
 There are 10^24 hastings in a siacoin.

 **destination** | address